Choosing Best Breast Pads and Shields

 Two Kinds of Breast Pads

 • Disposable breast pads are made of layers of absorbent tissue.
-When they are wet, you simply throw them away and replace them with new ones.
-Disposable breast pads are easy to use but may be more expensive on the long run because they are discarded.
-See breast pads and shields
+When wet, you throw them away and replace them with new ones.
+Disposable breast pads are easy to use but may be more expensive in the long run because they are discarded.
+See breast pads and shields.

-• Re-useable breast pads are made of cottony fabric.
+• Re-useable breast pads are made of cotton fabric.
 These are washed and used again & again.
-It is best to have enough of these at hand so that some can be washed & dried while others are available for use.
-Re-useable breast pads are sturdy and can withstand many rounds of wash & dry – indeed they can be saved and used again when you have your next baby.
+It is best to have enough of these at hand so that some can be washed & dried while others are available.
+Re-useable breast pads are sturdy and can withstand many rounds of wash & dry – indeed, they can be saved and used again when you have your next baby.
 See breast pads and shields here.

-Whichever you choose, be sure that the breast pads do not have a layer plastic or waterproof material.
-Though these may sound good, they are actually not good for your breasts.
-The plastic or waterproof layer will prevent air flow and ultimately cause you trouble in the form of itch/sore nipples or breast infection.
+Whichever you choose, be sure that the breast pads do not have a layer of plastic or waterproof material.
+Though these may sound good, they are not suitable for your breasts.
+The plastic or waterproof layer will prevent air flow and ultimately cause itch/sore nipples or breast infection.

 About Breast Pads And Where To Find Them

 Breast pads (nursing pads) can be found in grocery stores, pharmacies, maternity shops, and online.
 Disposable pads are sold in packs of 50+ and cost between $10 to $15.
-Re-useable pads are sold in packs of 4 or 6 and cost $15+.
+Re-useable pads are sold in packs of 4 or 6, costing $15+.

-If you happen to run out of breast pads, or if you don’t want to buy them, you can always use layers of clean fabric, facial tissue, or toilet paper.
+If you run out of breast pads or don’t want to buy them, you can always use layers of clean fabric, facial tissue, or toilet paper.
 Stuff these inside your bra so they will help absorb any leaking milk.
-Innovative women will even cut out fabric rounds, sew them together and use them as breast pads.
+Innovative women will cut out fabric rounds, sew them together, and use them as breast pads.

 • Check some Breastfeeding Pads Here